davidkane9/creditr/TO-DO.md

 CDS TO-DO List
 ========================================================

-* Reorganize the order of the slots in CDS.R so that they are grouped in a sensible way, with lines skipped between the major groupings. name is probably the first slot, then all the variables (like date, spread, maturity, coupon, recovery.rate, et cetera) that one needs when calling the important data.frame functions, then the date stuff, then the conventions, ending with all the things that we need to calculate like upfronts, spreadDV01 and so on.

 * re-organize get.rates().
 I think that this should probably only return the actual rates, not that other junk.
 The other junk should be permanently stored in a data frame in /data.
 But first check that it never changes, not matter how far back you go.

 * Try to make data/rates.RData go back to Jan 1, 2004.
 This is how far back our pricing goes.